enarjord/passivbot/docs/configuration.md

 ## Live Trading Settings

 - `approved_coins`:
 	- List of coins approved for trading.
-If empty, all coins are approved.
+If empty, see live.empty_means_all_approved.
+		- Backtester and optimizer are live.approved_coins minus live.ignored_coins.
 	- May be given as path to external file which is read by Passivbot continuously.
 	- May be split into long and short by giving a json on the form:
 		- `{"long": ["COIN1", "COIN2"], "short": ["COIN2", "COIN3"]}`